Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Materials and Methods

 where $Hospitalization\_rate_{j,t}$ represents the number of hospitalizations caused by COVID-19 per 10,000 people in state $j$ at time $t$. $SC_{i,j}$ denotes the SCI between state $i$ and $j$. $C$ is the set of all states connected to state $i$.
-In Eq.~\eqref{SPH_equation}, we first row-normalize SCI for each focal state $i$.
+In Eq.~\eqref{SPH_equation}, we first row-normalized the SCI for each focal state $i$.
 This normalization converts the symmetric SCI matrix into a directional weight vector that represents the proportion of social connections from state $i$ to every other state $j$.
 Consequently, SPH can be interpreted as the weighted sum of hospitalization rates in other states, weighted by how socially connected those states are to the target state $i$.
 While SCI remains a static annual index, SPH captures pandemic dynamics by integrating daily updated hospitalization data at time $t$.
 Time-series SPH values are computed for each state, alongside incident cases and hospitalizations, and are updated at each time step to effectively capture both temporal and spatial changes.

-Our approach differs from most others in that we first convert raw numbers into rates (incident cases or hospitalizations divided by state population), then rescale those rates to the [-1,1] range using a MinMax scaler before feeding them into the model.
+Our approach differed from most others in that we first converted raw numbers into rates (incident cases or hospitalizations divided by state population), then rescaled those rates to the [-1,1] range using a MinMax scaler before feeding them into the model.
 Compared to raw numbers, rates are less skewed (see Fig.\ref{raw_rate}), enabling the model to learn more uniformly from all states of varying populations instead of focusing on states with larger populations.
 Our exploratory experiments showed better predictive performance using rates over raw incidence, and more importantly, better leveraging of the SPH features regardless of state population size.